 Housing Leads the Way

-The housing market led this higher business activity and remained a bright spot in the economic recovery.
+The housing market led to this higher business activity and remained a bright spot in the economic recovery.

 According to the report, three factors drove the housing market.